Thomas Traynor

-Thomas Traynor or Trainor (27 May 1882 – 25 April 1921) was a member of the Irish Republican Army (IRA) hanged in Mountjoy Prison during the Irish War of Independence.
+Thomas Traynor (27 May 1882 – 25 April 1921) was a member of the Irish Republican Army (IRA) hanged in Mountjoy Prison during the Irish War of Independence.

 Background

-Traynor was born on 27 May 1882 in Tullow in County Carlow, Ireland, and was 38 at the time of his death.
+Traynor was born on 27 May 1882 in Tullow, County Carlow, Ireland, and was 38 at the time of his death.
 He was an experienced soldier having been a member of the Boland's Mill garrison during the Easter Rising, 1916.
 After the Rising he was interned in Frongoch, Wakefield Jail and Mountjoy Jail where he shared a cell with Seán Mac Eoin.

 He worked as a boot maker and was married with ten children.
 At the time of his death the eldest was 18 years and the youngest 5 months.
 The eldest son, Frank, represented Ireland at the 1928 Summer Olympics, competing as a bantamweight boxer.

 Capture and execution

 Traynor was captured during an ambush on Auxiliaries in Brunswick Street, Dublin, on 14 March 1921, and tried on 5 April at City Hall.
 He was part of a party of IRA volunteers keeping watch outside a meeting at 144 Brunswick Street that included Seán MacBride.
 During the fight an IRA volunteer, Leo Fitzgerald, was killed, as were Constable James O'Farrell and Cadet Bernard Beard of the Dublin Metropolitan Police.
-Traynor was reportedly badly beaten by members of the Igoe Gang.
+Traynor was reportedly badly beaten by members of the Igoe Gang before his hanging.

-Mark Sturgis, assistant to the Under Secretaries for Ireland, wrote:Traynor, captured red handed with an attacking party when Auxiliaries were killed in Brnswick Street, was executed this morning.
+Mark Grant-Sturgis, the Assistant Under-Secretary for Ireland, wrote:Traynor, captured red handed with an attacking party when Auxiliaries were killed in Brnswick Street, was executed this morning.
 I don't think they will make much fuss as there is no sort of 'alibi' business this time - nor is he the usual 'youth', dear to 'The Freeman', as he is over 40 and has a pack of children, the poor deluded idiot.

 On the day following his death, Gilbert Potter, a Royal Irish Constabulary (RIC) District Inspector based in Cahir, County Tipperary, and being held for Traynor's safe treatment was executed in reprisal by members of the Third Tipperary Brigade.
-Another IRA volunteer, Jack Donnelly, captured with Traynor was sentenced to death but reprieved by the declaration of an impending truce in June 1921.
+Another IRA volunteer, John Donnelly, captured with Traynor was sentenced to death but later reprieved by David Lloyd George following the truce in June 1921.